MFA Core Faculty

 Faculty Offices 105

-Selena Anderson recently finished her PhD at University of Houston and completed her MFA at Columbia University.
-Her stories appear in such publications as BOMB, Fence, Oxford American, Callaloo, Georgia Review, and The Best of Gigantic, and have been honored with the Transatlantic/Henfield Prize and the Inprint Joan and Stanford Alexander Prize.
-She is working on a story collection and a novel.
+Selena Anderson completed her PhD at University of Houston and her MFA at Columbia University.
+Her stories have appeared in Fence, BOMB, The Baffler, Oxford American, and The Best American Short Stories and have been honored with the Rona Jaffe Foundation Writers' Award, The Texas Emerging Star Award, and The Henfield/TransAtlantic Prize.
+She lives in San Francisco where she is working on a novel.

 Faculty Offices 128